REPAM

 Territorial Context of the Experience

-Context: The Agrobosque Cooperative is located in the Madre de Dios region, recognized as the biodiversity capital of Peru, but also one of the areas most vulnerable to illegal mining, deforestation and indiscriminate logging.
-Its 127 member families operate in the buffer zones of Manu National Park and Tambopata National Reserve, strategic territories for the conservation of the Amazon.
-The context combines great natural wealth with strong socio-environmental pressures: mercury contamination of rivers, loss of forests, insecurity associated with illegal economies and the effective absence of the State in many rural communities.
-In response, the cooperative is committed to agroforestry management of more than 400 hectares of cocoa, contributing to the conservation of more than 4,000 hectares of forest and offering a sustainable economic alternative, including women and young people.
-This territory, although threatened, is also a space of resistance and hope, where cocoa becomes a symbol of good living, socio-environmental justice and production without destruction.
+Context: The Agrobosque Cooperative is located in the Madre de Dios region, recognized as the biodiversity capital of Peru, but also one of the areas most vulnerable to illegal mining, deforestation, and indiscriminate logging.
+Its 127 member families carry out their activities in buffer zones of Manu National Park and Tambopata National Reserve, strategic territories for the conservation of the Amazon.
+The context combines great natural wealth with strong socio-environmental pressures: mercury pollution of rivers, loss of forests, insecurity associated with illegal economies, and the effective absence of the State in many rural communities.
+In response, the cooperative is committed to agroforestry management of more than 400 hectares of cocoa, contributing to the conservation of more than 4,000 hectares of forest and offering a sustainable economic alternative that includes women and young people.
+This territory, although threatened, is also a space of resistance and hope, where cocoa becomes a symbol of good living, socio-environmental justice, and production without destruction.

 Conflictividades sociales